Metallus (MTUS)

 Inbound Investments

-- This government funding is primarily designated for strategic investments such as a new bloom reheat furnace at the Faircrest facility and a new roller furnace at the Gambrinus facility.
+- An additional $17 million in government funding is expected in the first half of 2026, contingent on achieving mutually agreed upon milestones, primarily for the new bloom reheat furnace at the Faircrest facility and the new roller furnace at the Gambrinus facility.

 Capital Expenditures